 “This kind of cool Apple Watch app gives us more confidence for storytelling when we do a pitch presentation in front of their CIO and IT team.”

-With these feedbacks above, I quickly iterated and updated my design as the following below:
+With these feedbacks above, I reviewed the testing summary with the product manager, and we quickly iterated and updated the design as the following below:

 - Enhance and enrich the Alerts use case by designing search, severity filter, contextual behaviors and advanced filter experience.
 And make Alerts as the landing home page.